 choice; for finding a broker, read the Brokers page.

+for opening new accounts.
 Once the account is established, transfer some money onto it.
 Start Zorro, select

 regularly from the broker account, as the free Zorro version stops trading when